-Even if you wanted to, you could not escape that this week in the United States holds a national holiday.
-From patriotic table settings to patriotic menu themes red, white, and blue abound.
+Even if you wanted to, you could not escape that there is a national holiday in the United States this week.
+From patriotic table settings to patriotic menu themes, red, white, and blue abound.
 July 4th is the quintessential holiday in the United States.
 It brings out a fierce patriotism and loyalty, along with the ever-present colors of the American flag on everything.
 From cupcakes to plates, from store decor to napkins — everything screams nationalism.
 There are even instructions for patriotic manicures!

-And the week is always a strange one for me.
+The holiday is a strange one for me.
 It forces my divided loyalties and living between worlds to the forefront and it’s not necessarily comfortable.

 What is the ‘right’ response for the third culture kid, the one who lives between worlds, at home on both sides of the globe to independence day celebrations in their passport countries?

 More importantly, what is the proper response for a citizen of Heaven?
 One who defines their loyalty less on their country and more on their faith?